gowthamnataraj/random-color-generator/README.md

 - **App.tsx:** The main component that defines the user interface and handles the extension's functionality.
 - **App.css:** The CSS styles associated with the extension's user interface.
 - **index.tsx:** The entry point of the extension, responsible for rendering the App component.
+-
+Code Check in Terminal
+When using React Scripts in a terminal or command prompt to manage React applications, follow these steps to resolve any issues:

+Open a terminal or command prompt.
+Navigate to your React project's root directory using the cd command.
+For example: cd C:\path\to\your\react\project

+Ensure you have the necessary dependencies installed by running: npm install
+Once the dependencies are installed, retry the desired command.
+For example, to start the development server, use: npm start
+These commands will initiate the development server, allowing you to preview your React application.
+Make sure Node.js is installed on your system and execute the commands from the correct directory within your React project.